 (irc: ivanyossi) Ivan spend countless hours on getting Krita compiled on the new generation of ARM based Macs, which involved getting all the dependancies to build, as well as many smaller bugs to be fixed.

-(irc: emmetpdx and eoinoneill) Passionate for animation, Emmet and Eoin are largely responsible for the slew of animation improvements, which were selected after extensive discussion with the animators who user Krita.
-They’re also responsible for handling Krita on Steam, which was welcome with all the bugfix releases we have done for the 4.4.x series.
+(irc: emmetpdx & eoinoneill) Passionate for animation, Emmet and Eoin are largely responsible for the slew of animation improvements, which were selected after extensive discussion with animators.
+They’ve also been directing the new storyboarding workflow as well as managing Krita on Steam.

 (irc: amyspark) Amyspark has not just brought us dithered and unbounded gradients, but also many improvements in file formats and the new handling of G’Mic.
 They also did a lot of smaller cleanups and maintaince tasks, such as updating the dependancies, refactoring older code and has been working on MSVC support.
 They are also the maintainer of the KDE fork of SeExpr, KSeExpr, which is used in the fill layers.

 Created the regular Krita videos for the Krita channel, as well as many special brush preset collections.

 Did a lot of work on fund.krita.org.

 GSOC student that brought us the storyboard docker.

 Updated the assistant tools with the 2-point perspective assistant.